chakotayka/389Rspring19/assignments/3_OPSEC_SE/writeup/README.md

 Name: Sara Bittner
 Section: 101

-I pledge on my honor that I have not given or received any unauthorized assistance on this assignment or examniation.
+I pledge on my honor that I have not given or received any unauthorized assistance on this assignment or examination.

-Digital acknowledgement: Sara bittner
+Digital acknowledgement: Sara Bittner

 ## Assignment Writeup